hb3p8/csg-format/CSG-format.md

 ### Strings

 The representation of strings is similar to conventions used in the C family of programming languages.
 A string begins and ends with quotation marks.
 All Unicode characters may be placed within the quotation marks.

+### Comments

+Comments consist of number sign followed by an arbitrary string.
+Only single line comments are allowed.

+    comment = begin-comment *( string )

 ### Names